 In most cases, you WILL need a Webhosting company to get started with your website to store all your data, speed up your website, provide maintenance and security.

-If you want all these in one package I would suggest starting out with a web hosting service called Bluehost.
+If you want all these in one package I would suggest starting out with web hosting.
 Apart from being able to choose your domain name, there are many perks that are included in the price.

 The only drawback with Bluehost is that you can only pay a yearly package instead of a monthly one.
 In the long term, you can SAVE A LOT of money.
-But you have to pay a little extra upfront.
-But the long term pay off is really amazing and I would highly recommend you using Bluehost.
+But you have to pay a little extra up front.
+But the long-term payoff is really amazing and I would highly recommend you use Bluehost.
 Of course, if you are unhappy, they have a 30-day return policy.

 With that in mind, let’s get started making your website’s domain name!
 It should take about 10-15 minutes.